munificent/game-programming-patterns/book/dirty-flag.markdown

 ## Design Decisions

-This pattern is fairly specific, so there are only a couple of knobs to twiddle on it:
+This pattern is fairly specific, so there are only a couple of knobs to twiddle:

 ### When is the dirty flag cleaned?

-* **If you defer it until the result is needed:**
+* **When the result is needed:**

-    * *It avoids doing calculation entirely if the result is never used.* For primary data that changes frequently and where the derived data is rarely accessed, this can be a big win.
+    * *It avoids doing calculation entirely if the result is never used.* For primary data that changes much more frequently than the derived data is accessed, this can be a big win.

     * *If the calculation is time-consuming, it can cause a noticeable pause.*
-        Postponing the work until the end-user is waiting to see the result can affect their gameplay experience.
+        Postponing the work until the player is expecting to see the result can affect their gameplay experience.
 Often, it's fast enough that this isn't a problem, but if it is, you'll have to do the work earlier.

 * **At well-defined checkpoints:**

-    Sometimes there is a point in time or the progression of the game where it's natural to do the deferred synchronization or calculation.
+    Sometimes there is a point in time or the progression of the game where it's natural to do the deferred processing.
 For example, we may want to save the game only when the pirate sails into port.
 Or the sync point may not part of the game mechanics.
 We may just want to hide the work behind a loading screen or a cut scene.

-    * *You can ensure the time spent doing the work doesn't impact the user experience.* Unlike the above option, you can often give something to distract the player while the game is busy on other things.
+    * *Doing the work doesn't impact the user experience.* Unlike the above option, you can often give something to distract the player while the game is busy processing.

-    * *You lose control of when the work actually happens.* This is sort of the opposite of the above point.
-You have micro-scale control over when the work happens, and can make sure the game handles it gracefully.
+    * *You lose control over when the work happens.* This is sort of the opposite of the above point.
+You have micro-scale control over when you process, and can make sure the game handles it gracefully.

         What you *can't* do is ensure the player actually makes it to the checkpoint or meets whatever criteria you've defined.
-If they get lost or the game gets in a weird state, you can end up deferring the work longer than you expected.
+If they get lost or the game gets in a weird state, you can end up deferring longer than you expect.

 * **In the background:**

-    Like your text editor that auto-saves a backup every few minutes, you can do the work after some time interval.
-Usually, you'll start the <span name="hysteresis">timer</span>
+    Usually, you start a fixed <span name="hysteresis">timer</span>
-    on the first modification and then process all of the changes that happened between then and when the timer fires.
+    on the first modification and then process all of the changes that happen between then and when the timer fires.

     <aside name="hysteresis">